ctm/mb2-doc/src/series/2024/wsop-style.md

 More details will be available as the series approaches.
 With luck, everything will be finalized no later than May 10th.

+### Overall prizes

+There _may_ be overall prizes for the top three players on the WSOP-Style 2024 leaderboard by Net Profit and by Win Rate.
+If so, to qualify for a win rate prize, the player will have to complete at least seven tournaments.

+### Round Duration

+All levels will be five minutes long.

+There will be a five minute break that will start after each table has completed a hand at 55 minutes past the hour or later.
+That means the last table to finish a hand at 55 minutes past the hour or later will get exactly a five minute breaks and all other tables will be paused while waiting for that table to finish a hand.

 ## The Tournaments